MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation: Introduction

 \myparagraph{Research gap} Unfortunately, current methods for enhancing the fidelity and speed of MCMs and feedback operations are not only \textit{individually limited}, but are developed in isolation, with \textit{no cross-layer co-design} that accounts for their mutual dependencies.
 First, real-time FPGA controllers \cite{xu2021qubic} lack native support for complex multi-qubit conditional logic, essential for protocols in DQC and QEC \cite{baumer2024efficient, xu2026distilling}, leading to feedback \textit{latency that scales with circuit complexity} rather than remaining constant.
 Second, qubit-state discriminators \cite{maurya2023scaling, vora2024ml} are optimized for \textit{long readout} durations, making them ill-suited for the \textit{short durations} required by fast QEC cycles, both to avoid decoder backlog under the 1$\mu$s latency budget \cite{terhal2015quantum} and to sustain high repetition rates, where their accuracy degrades significantly, directly increasing the logical error rate.
 Third, existing software error mitigation operates purely post-execution \cite{das2021jigsaw, dangwal2024varsaw, tannu2019mitigating}, adjusting final measurement distributions after the fact, being fundamentally oblivious to real-time branching errors that have already propagated through the circuit, and is designed with no knowledge of hardware calibration data or discriminator confidence.
 Crucially, none of these systems is aware of the others.

-\myparagraph{Research question} To overcome these challenges, we ask the following research question: \textit{How can FPGA controllers, qubit-state discriminators, and software error-mitigation techniques be co-designed such that each layer exploits and compensates for the others, collectively removing the latency and error bottleneck of MCMs in DQC and QEC?}
+\statementLeftAccent{Research Question}{orange}{How can FPGA controllers, qubit-state discriminators, and software error-mitigation techniques be co-designed such that each layer exploits and compensates for the others, collectively removing the latency and error bottleneck of MCMs in DQC and QEC?}

 \myparagraph{Our approach} To answer this question, we propose \projecttitle{}, the first hardware-software co-design to mitigate errors and latency associated with MCMs and classical feedback.
 On the hardware side, \projecttitle{} \textit{enables faster classical feedback} by introducing a scalable multi-control branch instruction that has constant-latency w.r.t. the number of qubits as input.
 MCMit features two powerful qubit-state discriminators, a transformer, and a CNN that achieve high accuracy even with short readout durations, thereby \textit{enabling faster measurements}.
 Complementing the hardware, \projecttitle{}'s software \textit{mitigates MCM-induced errors} by employing static analysis to eliminate MCMs and their subsequent feedback where feasible, thereby reducing associated errors and delays, and utilizing stochastic branching to mitigate the impact of branching errors caused by MCM errors.